 A sale is a series of defined repeatable steps that, if performed well and consistently, will lead to expected results.
 A sales process defines and documents those end-to-end steps that lead to increased sales productivity”.

-While sales people are laser-focused on their sales process, customers are engaged in their own buying process.
-Many sales people treat the customer’s buying process as a black box.They put a proposal in one side and hope a purchase order comes out the other side.
+While salespeople are laser-focused on their sales process, customers are engaged in their own buying process.
+Many salespeople treat the customer’s buying process as a black box.They put a proposal on one side and hope a purchase order comes out the other side.
 What happens inside the box is a mystery.
-Sales competence requires that sales people understand the process their customers go through in making buying decisions.
-The selling efforts should contribute to the customer’s efforts in determining why buy something, why buy it now, and who to buy it from.
+Sales competence requires that salespeople understand the process their customers go through in making buying decisions.
+The selling efforts should contribute to the customer’s efforts in determining why to buy something, why buy it now, and who to buy it from.

 Buying processes vary widely.
 But one thing, is certainly true.
 Most customers’ buying processes are more extensive and complex than salespeople realize.
 The process also starts long before sales people are brought in to pitch their wares.